 These days, Google also takes mobile more seriously than desktop.
 In one of the recent updates to their algorithm, Google decided to make their “mobile index” the main index for the whole search engine.
 What this means in plain English is that Google now uses the mobile content of your site when determining your search engine position.

-Luckily, the platform that we always recommend every new ecommerce store owner to use – Shopify – is as mobile optimized as it gets, so you don't need to worry about this aspect at all.
-If you're on something else, like a self-hosted tandem of WordPress and WooCommerce (which is also a popular solution), you need to make sure that things look good on mobile on your own.
+Luckily, the platform that we always recommend every new ecommerce store owner to use – Shopify – is as mobile optimized as it gets.
+For business owners, this means that there’s no need to worry about this aspect at all.
+If you’ve been building your own business presence online with a different system, like a self-hosted tandem of WordPress and WooCommerce (which is also a popular solution), you need to make sure that things look good on mobile on your own.

 To check if your website works on mobile, use Google's own Mobile Friendliness tool.
 Just input your web address and see the results.

-In order to master how to sell online, first of all, you need to keep your users engaged and clicking through.
+There’s more to it than just being a freelancer and selling your services online.
+You need to figure out how to make money online by connecting with your audience.
+In order to master how to sell online, first of all, you need to keep your users engaged on your site.
 It takes about 50 milliseconds for users to decide if they like your site or not.

 Your customers will remember 80% of what they see and a staggering 20% of what they read.